frkl/trojai-fuzzing-nlp/README.md

 ## Usage

 Clone this repository.
-Download TrojAI round 9 models and extract models as `trojai-fuzzing-nlp/data/round9-train-dataset/models/id-00000xxx`, tokenizers as `trojai-fuzzing-nlp/data/round9-train-dataset/tokenizers/roberta-base.pt`, `google-electra-small-discriminator.pt` and `distilbert-base-cased.pt` respectively.
+Setup environment following https://github.com/usnistgov/trojai-example

-Run `build.sh` to evaluate the fuzzer on model `id-00000000`.
+Run `build.sh` to evaluate the fuzzer on model `id-00000000` (assuming you have TrojAI round 9 data downloaded, see data section).
 You should see

 ```
 $ ./build.sh